uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/kakoune-is-polished-but/index.md

 ["Detractors Need to Shut Up!
 Vim is the Yoda of the Dev Community"](https://analyticsindiamag.com/detractors-need-to-shut-up-vim-is-the-yoda-of-dev-community/).

-And yes, Vim speaks like Yoda but with terribly inconsistence.
+And yes, Vim speaks like Yoda but with terrible inconsistency.